activecollab/authentication/README.md

 Login Policy is used by adapters to publish their log in page settings.
 These settings include:

 1. Format of username fields.
-Email and username are supported,
+Supported values are `email` and `username`,
 1. Whether "Remember Me" option for extended sessions is supported by the adapter,
 1. Whether passwords can be changed by the user,
 1. Log in, log out, password reset and update profile URL-s.
 These URL-s are used by adapters which are off-site, so application that uses these adapters can redirect users to correct pages.